-The Road Safety Screening and Appraisal Tool (RSSAT) is a tool developed by the World Bank and GRSF for early ex-ante assessment of road safety conditions and associated economic impacts, which will apply to all new road infrastructure projects in the World Bank portfolio.
+The Road Safety Screening and Appraisal Tool (RSSAT) is developed by the World Bank Global Road Safety Facility (GRSF) early ex-ante assessment of road safety conditions and associated economic impacts, which will apply to all new road infrastructure projects in the World Bank portfolio.
 After successful trials in 2019-2020, use of the RSSAT is now required for all World Bank transport projects, and it is also recommended to be used for other operations that can have road safety impacts, such as urban and agriculture projects.
 Using the tool, project teams can evaluate road safety performance based on existing conditions and screen for safety improvement opportunities in road and roadside infrastructure.
 It is possible to estimate fatality rates under scenarios with and without the project, as well as the associated economic costs.
-In the following months, RSSAT will be also available to governments, development agencies, researchers, and other road safety professionals through an interactive GRSF web platform.
-Learn more about RSSAT in this blog .
+In the following months, RSSAT will be also available to governments, development agencies, researchers, and other road safety professionals through an interactive GRSF web platform .

 accident severity alcohol buses campaigns cell phone cerebral diseases children culture cyclists data analysis distraction driving simulator education & training enforcement equipment esafety fatigue helmet impact assessment international comparisons junctions lighting lorries measures assessment mobility and transport mopeds motorcyclists motorways naturalistic driving older drivers pedestrians road fatalities road interventions road safety data rural roads safety assessment safety equipment seat belt speed strategy traffic urban safety weather work related safety young drivers